huggingface/transformers/docs/source/en/tasks/mask_generation.md

 }
 ```

-We can visualize them like following:
+We can visualize them like this:

 ```python
 import matplotlib.pyplot as plt